 This activity was such a winner in my books, and one that we’ll repeat over and over I’m sure!

-Teaching spreading skills couldn’t have been any more fun.
+Teaching my little ones how to use a knife for spreading couldn’t have been any more fun.

 If you have a favourite activity that teaches spreading skills, I’d love for you to leave a suggestion in the comments below!